Discord-ScoutBot/ScoutBot/README.md

 # ScoutBot-Remake
-A remake of the ScoutBot, from the ground up.
+A remake of ScoutBot, from the ground up.